amitkhare/angular-sqlite/README.md

     2. `$sqlite.listTables().then(callback)`
         quick method to query the sqlite_master table and list all the type="table"

+    3. `$sqlite.parse(results, type)`
+        This is the only method that is not return a `$q.promise` it just a quick way to get the property from the sqlite database result object.
+        If you dont' pass the type, then it will try to get the rows into an array and return it. pass it as `INSERT` then you will get the `insertId` pass `UPDATE` or `DELETE` then you will get the `rowsAffected`

 7. More methods, sometime you might want to write big query, or need to access some lower levels.

     1. `$sqlite.query(sql ,data).then(callback)`